JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Logan Hawthorne.md

 > Logan has several techniques in his arsenal under this umbrella term.
 All of them use rune matrices in some way.
 > The first and simplest of these is "Thundael Protects" —
 > Logan points Thundael forward and channels his psionic might through the blade, while simultaneously, a well memorized runic circle is carved into the air.
 A concave circular shield is created from the blades tip.
 > Thundael as a catalyst and the stance of pointing it forward as a somatic component are the only requirements.
 While it is incredibly quick to engage and cheap to use, it is not notably powerful.
+Technically speaking though, there is no limit to the power he can pour into it.
 > $\quad$
 > **µ Nexal Reinforcement** (Defense || Psy, Lightning)
 >> Logan can reinforce pre-existing structures by applying to it a rune matrix with a diameter the size of his fully spread hand.
 Logan must keep his hand on the structure for 6 turns to do so, as the matrix is incredibly dense.
 Cost scales with strength.
 While it can technically endure for a very long time, it cannot be recharged and only has a certain storage capacity.
 This is most effective against energy-based attacks, allowing structures (like critical infrastructure) to endure an attack that would actually just vaporize them.